-Not applicable because the College does not conduct competency assessments.
+This is not applicable because the College does not conduct competency assessments.

-k) If your organization conducts prior learning assessments:
+- k) If your organization conducts prior learning assessment: - i.

-i.
 Describe the methodology used to evaluate prior learning.

-Not applicable because the College does not conduct prior learning assessments.
+This is not applicable because the College does not conduct prior learning assessments.